When a toothache strikes there are many ways you can actually remedy the pain at home.

 1. Cold compress or ice pack

-Applying a cold compress restricts blood flow to an inflamed area which can ease pain if the toothache is in fact caused by inflammation.
-You may hold the ice pack or even a frozen bag of peas (or any fruit or veggie available from your freezer) against the outside of the cheek for a few minutes at a time.
+First, applying a cold compress restricts blood flow to an inflamed area which can ease pain if the toothache is caused by inflammation.

 2. Saltwater mouthwash